erick-m-lean-analytics/Operations-Analytics-Portfolio/projects/insurer-markup-ruleset-optimisation/README.md

 ## Results & Recommendations

+- Quantified the high-potential impact of the new baseline ruleset: smash repair workshops and their owners will retain more take-away profit while significantly reducing the lead time spent manually configuring markups
 - Created clear visibility into standard/default markups versus actual effective markups across the four behavioural groups
 - Identified and proposed the Top 5 insurers and their specific ruleset baselines (based on reach and quote volumes) that could serve as new default baselines for the platform
 - Recommended a targeted list of smash repairers for the pilot program to test the new baseline ruleset

 **Tech Stack**
 MySQL: Multi-table joins across normalised schema, conditional aggregation, and time-based analysis